* Main page

 A recent solution to this situation is IAST® (Inhalation Allergy Screen Test).
 IAST is a simple blood test, which confirms or excludes atopic allergy in patients with symptoms of the eyes, ears and the upper and lower respiratory tract.

-IAST® is a laboratory test based on the allergosorbent principle.
-It utilizes two discs, which carry balanced mixtures of relevant allergens causing common inhalant allergy.
-A blood sample of 0.50 ml is sufficient to perform the assay.
+IAST® is a laboratory test based on the immunoenzymatic principle.
+A blood sample of 0,50 ml is sufficient to perform the assay.
 The results are reported in AU/L (Allergy Units).
-Normal value is 0-35 AU/L. Recent clinical studies in IDEA Medical Labs show over 95% agreement with the more complex and expensive conventional diagnostic methods (skin tests and RAST).
+Normal value is 0-35 AU/L.